hakutakuAi/zenstack-graphql/README.md

 4. **Connection Generation**: Builds Relay-compatible pagination support
 5. **Schema Assembly**: Puts everything together into a complete GraphQL schema
 6. **Output**: Writes the final schema to your specified location
+7. **Helper Generation**: Provides utility functions for working with the generated schema

 > All this happens automatically when you run `zenstack generate`, you can see more about on [Zenstack Plugin System](https://zenstack.dev/docs/the-complete-guide/part2/)!